 The Philippine School in Dubai is a relatively low cost school offering the Philippines curriculum to Filipino students.
-The school was established in 2008, and has recently moved to a new building in Muhaisnah 2.
+The school was established in 2008, and is located in Muhaisnah 2.
 A sister school exists in Abu Dhabi.

 The story so far...